In This Post:

 Coronavirus in Pakistan: Live Count

-According to the public health authorities of Pakistan, the total number of people infected with coronavirus in Pakistan has now reached around 900 with 6 fatalities.
+According to the public health authorities of Pakistan, the total number of people infected with coronavirus in Pakistan has now exceeded 280,000 with over 6,000 fatalities.
 From countrywide lockdowns to economic shutdowns, the governing bodies in the country are making every possible effort and creating a patchwork of measures to slow the spread of the Coronavirus in Pakistan.

 Being Pakistan’s most trusted source of information, we are also playing out part by disseminating factual information and by keeping our readers updated with everything.
 We had previously discussed the effects of Coronavirus on daily lives in Pakistan, along with a few tips to stay calm during a pandemic; however, this blog is focused on giving you the current situation of COVID-19 in Pakistan.